ktanushree/getevents/README.md

 This utility is used to download events from the CloudGenix managed network to a CSV file.

 #### Synopsis
 Enables downloading of alarms and alerts raised on the CloudGenix managed network.
 The user can filter events by Site, event codes and based on the start time.
+Numhours is set to 3 by default.
+To retrieve events from a specific time range, use the keyword RANGE.
+See usage examples below.

 #### Requirements